jesseduffield/jesseduffield.github.io/_posts/2022-1-23-True-Code-Reuse-In-Go.md

 > There's an important way in which embedding differs from subclassing.
 When we embed a type, the methods of that type become methods of the outer type, but when they are invoked the receiver of the method is the inner type, not the outer one.

 Our engine has no access to the other fields in our car: it only has access to its own fields.
-When you call `car.start()` it's just syntactic sugar for `car.Engine.start()`.
+When you call `car.Start()` it's just syntactic sugar for `car.Engine.Start()`.

 Here's a diagram to demonstrate.
 Note that the only way our engine can communicate with our car is by returning from a method call: it can't invoke any methods on our car.
 That is, method-call arrows can only go forward in one direction (hence the name forwarding).